OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ## Post-Deployment Validation

-After the deployment is complete, you can verify that the GPUs are correctly configured and available to OpenNebula by checking the Host information in Sunstone.
+After the deployment is complete, verify that the GPUs are correctly configured and available to OpenNebula by checking the Host information in Sunstone:

 Log in to your OpenNebula Sunstone GUI, navigate to **Infrastructure -> Hosts**, and select one of the hypervisors you configured for passthrough (e.g., `h100-node`).
 Go to the **PCI** tab.
 You should see your GPU listed as an available PCI device.